sama1mansn/greenfield-docs/docs/guide/getting-started/token-transfer.md

 You can also use [DCellar](https://dcellar.io/) and follow [How to Transfer In](https://docs.nodereal.io/docs/dcellar-get-started#transfer-in) to transfer BNBs from BSC to Greenfield.

-## Greenfield to BSC
+## Cross-chain BNB Transfer from Greenfield to BSC

 To perform a cross-chain transfer from Greenfield to Binance Smart Chain (BSC), follow these steps:

 1. Visit [Greenfield Bridge](https://greenfield.bnbchain.org/en/bridge?type=transfer-out).

-2. Connect wallet and switch to the Greenfield network.
+2. Connect your wallet and switch to the Greenfield network.

 ![Greenfield-Bridge-Transfer-Out](../../../static/asset/208-Bridge-Transfer-Out.png)